West Virginia vs. Kansas NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- West Virginia and its opponents have gone over the current 55.5-point total in three of 11 games this season.
+- West Virginia and its opponents have combined to score more than 55.5 points in three of 11 games this season.

-- Kansas' games have gone over 55.5 points in seven of 10 chances this season.
+- Kansas and its opponents have combined to score more than 55.5 points in seven of 10 games this season.

-- The combined points per game average of the two teams, 46.3, is 9.2 points fewer than Saturday's over/under.
+- The two teams combine to average 46.3 points per game, 9.2 less than the over/under in this contest.

-- This contest's over/under is 11.4 points fewer than the 66.9 these two squads combine to give up per game in 2021.
+- This contest's total is 11.4 points fewer than the 66.9 these two squads combine to give up per game in 2021.

-- Mountaineers games have an average total of 52.5 points this season, three fewer than Saturday's over/under.
+- Mountaineers games have an average total of 52.5 points this season, 3.0 fewer than Saturday's over/under.

-- The 55.5-point total for this game is 3.2 points below the 58.7 points per game average total in Jayhawks games this season.
+- The 58.7 PPG average total in Jayhawks games this season is 3.2 points more than this game's over/under.

 West Virginia Stats and Trends

-- West Virginia has six wins against the spread in 11 games this season.
+- West Virginia has six wins against the spread in 11 games this year.

-- The Mountaineers have been favored by 15.5 points or more once this season and covered the spread.
+- This season, the Mountaineers won ATS in their only game as a favorite of 15.5 points or more.

 - West Virginia's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).